mvysny/mvysny.github.io/_posts/2022-12-13-vaadin-development-production.md

 By default, Vaadin runs in development mode and builds webpack on-the-fly.

+> Note: Please see the [Vaadin Development Mode documentation](https://vaadin.com/docs/next/configuration/development-mode)
+> for further explanation of these concepts.

 ## Development VS Production mode

 The development mode is active by default, unless you switch to production mode via `mvn -Pproduction`